-Revenue from sale is recognized when control of the goods is transferred, being when the goods are delivered to the customer.
+Revenue from sales are recognized when goods are delivered and the control of such goods is transferred to the customer.
 Payment is received at the delivery point when goods are transferred to the customer as this represents the point in time at which the right to consideration becomes unconditional.